chtzvt/eliteshell/README.md

 2. Simply copy the contents of the [CSS file](https://github.com/ctrezevant/eliteshell/blob/master/eliteshell.css) into the relevant box on your subreddit's stylesheet page.

 3. It's that simple!
 Enjoy EliteShell!

+## Note for DOS fans

+Searching for a more Microsoft-centric look? @ggppjj has you covered!
+Check out the DOS-flavored version of EliteShell [here](https://github.com/ggppjj/eliteshell)!